TobiTekath/DTUrtle/README.md

 go.
 Three exemplary vignettes for different species and sequencing techniques will guide you through your analysis.

-## Input data
+## Required input data

-DTUrtle relies on transcript-level expression counts, which can be generated with transcript-level quantifiers like Salmon, Alevin, kallisto, etc. or even standard splice-aware genomic aligners like STAR (generating a transcript-level BAM with ‘–quantMode TranscriptomeSAM’ and then quantifying it with Salmon).
+DTUrtle relies on transcript-level expression counts, which can be generated with transcript-level quantifiers like Salmon, Alevin, kallisto, etc. from ordinary RNA-seq fastq files.
+As an alternative, even standard splice-aware genomic aligners like STAR (generating a transcript-level BAM with ‘–quantMode TranscriptomeSAM’ and then quantifying it with Salmon) can be used for data generation.

 Besides the expression counts, a transcript-level annotation file for your species is needed (which is also required for the transcript-level